-Over the past 12 years, a health partnership has developed between Mayo University Hospital in Ireland and Londiani Sub-county Hospital in Kenya.
-Shared learning exchanges in person and online are building skills and knowledge across both hospital.
+Over the past 14 years, a health partnership has developed between Mayo University Hospital in Ireland and Londiani Sub-county Hospital in Kenya.
+Shared learning exchanges in person and online are building skills and knowledge across both hospitals.
 An operating theatre & maternal health shelter have been built and put into use.
 Now is your chance to add your support to creating healthier communities & stronger health systems across a population of almost 1 million people in Kericho County.

 The health system in Kericho county was already stretched to the limit before the COVID-19 pandemic began and brought it to its' knees.
 Resources like PPE, soap and sanitiser run out and can't be replaced.
 People get ill with cholera from drinking dirty water, malaria from mosquito bites, pneumonia and eye infections from cooking over open fires.
 Mothers & babies lives are at risk living in remote areas unreachable by road.
 Emergency response and ambulances are often many kilometers away.

 This project will support the strengthening of health systems in Kericho County, Kenya.
 Health facilities will be supported through training, resources & outreach clinics to take health care to the community.
 Community Health Volunteers will be supported on how to look after the households, empowering them to take charge of their own health.
 They will train in remote emergency care , looking after mothers & their babies & keeping communities safe.
 Health is a privilege which we can enable.